Skip to content

 Game design sits under the broader field of video game development and refers to the use of creativity and design to develop a game for entertainment or educational purposes.
-It involves creating compelling stories, characters, goals, rules, and challenges that drive interactions with other characters, users, or objects.
+See what it takes to become a successful game designer and get first-hand insights from Troy Dunniway, an award-winning AAA game designer and executive at major studios like Microsoft, EA, and Ubisoft

 Game design is an exciting, rewarding, and multi-faceted field with promising job prospects.
+It involves creating compelling stories, characters, goals, rules, and challenges that drive interactions with other characters, users, or objects.
 However, becoming a game designer can be a challenging journey.
 Passion, patience, and persistence are essential!

 Call of Duty BlackCall of Duty: Black Ops IIII, Activision